 for communities with limited access to traditional financial services.

-For example, Wells Fargo collaborated with the Center for Women, the
+For example, Wells Fargo collaborated with Emily Griffith Technical

 Access to education.
 Support included grants for local K-12